Knowledge about planetary atmospheres and interiors can shed more light on the Earth's.

 notice other interesting relationships between these numbers.

-in each category (those are usually underlined in this table and were mentioned in class.)
+(those are usually underlined in this table and were mentioned in

 CAN BE VIEWED AS A JPEG FILE